-Like I said, money was very tight but arrangements were made to allow me to go and it changed my life.
-To see our culture in action, to hear the stories and see the difference being at KW can make in an agents life was refreshing.
+As I said, money was very tight but arrangements were made to allow me to go and it changed my life.
+To see our culture in action, to hear the stories, and see the difference being at KW can make in an agent’s life was refreshing.

 One story from that trip was around dinner.
 We have an agent who’d been in real estate for over 20 years join us.
 He was brand new to KW.
 His name is Bob.

 At dinner, we all started sharing the one thing we heard that day that made the biggest impact on us or our business.
 Bob was the last to go and he said he’d never seen anything like what just happened.
-The open sharing, the willingness to give was overwhelming to him.
+The open sharing and the willingness to give were overwhelming to him.
 He’d just never experienced that in any company before.
 To me, it felt completely normal but it was a revelation to him.